Standards of Academic Progress for Financial Aid Recipients

 Students on Warning may receive financial aid (including grants, loans, veterans’ benefits, etc.).
 Students on Suspension are not eligible to receive financial aid (including grants, loans, veterans’ benefits, etc.).

 Students on Suspension may attempt to appeal their suspension.
 Students must submit a Financial Aid Appeal form that includes an explanation of the unusual circumstances that led to their failure to meet the Satisfactory Academic Progress Conditions (severe or prolonged personal illness or injury, death in the immediate family, extreme family emergency, etc.) along with an explanation of what has changed in the student’s situation that will now allow the student to succeed in their courses.
 Documentation of the explanation must be included for the appeal to be considered.
-Students will be notified in writing of the appeal decision.
+Students will be notified via email of the appeal decision.
 If approved, the student must complete an academic plan with their advisor before they will be eligible for aid.
-Financial Aid Appeal forms are available in the Financial Aid Office.
+Financial Aid Appeal forms are available in the Financial Aid Office and on richland.edu.
 Students who are attempting to receive aid once they have attempted 150% of the credit hours for their required certificate/degree program must also submit a Financial Aid Appeal.

 Progress will be checked at the end of each semester.
 Students who are on Warning or Suspension will be notified by Richland email.